cointastical/P2P-Trading-Exchanges/README.md

 - OTC Trading Desks (e.g., Cumberland, SigOne Capital, and [several dozen others](https://medium.com/@cointastical/bitcoin-crypto-otc-trading-desks-7f77276c6dc))

-Additions, corrections, and other feedback welcome and can be submitted as an [issue or pull request on GitHub](https://github.com/cointastical/P2P-Trading-Exchanges), or via [e-mail](mailto://cointastical@gmail.com).
+Additions, corrections, and other feedback welcome and can be submitted as an [issue or pull request on GitHub](https://github.com/cointastical/P2P-Trading-Exchanges), via [e-mail](mailto://cointastical@gmail.com), or in the [corresponding post on Reddit](https://np.reddit.com/r/Bitcoin/comments/dyclf8).

 [Note: There is also a [corresponding post on Medium](https://medium.com/@cointastical/p2p-otc-exchanges-e-g-localbitcoins-bisq-hodlhodl-etc-20f293a2c72e) with this information as well.]